garrandall/popular-music-data/tracks/let-s-get-it-on-marvin-gaye.md

 I’ve been really trying, baby
 Trying to hold back this feeling for so long
 And if you feel like I feel baby
-Come on, oh come on, ooh
+Come on, oh come on, oh

 Let’s get it on, ow baby